LoganDSPrice/teachersmanual-test/how-to-write-tests.md

 [Let's](https://robots.thoughtbot.com/lets-not#will-our-mystery-guest-please-leave) avoid [mystery guests](https://robots.thoughtbot.com/mystery-guest).
 Tests should be readable in isolation.

-### Factories
+### Use factories

 I go back and forth over factories vs just ActiveRecord objects, since students know exactly what ActiveRecord objects are.

 Currently I lean towards using factories since, used right, [they produce minimally valid objects out-of-the-box](https://robots.thoughtbot.com/factories-should-be-the-bare-minimum), and so save so much code.

 More important than brevity, however, is that you can then re-define the attributes that are important to the test at hand, thereby drawing attention to them.

+I think `create(:photo)` is intuitive enough for students to guess what it means; it's no more magical to them than the rest of the test code (Capybara methods, etc) that they aren't being explicitly taught.

 ### WIP notes below